Gamocosm/Gamocosm/README.md

 	To generate a new passphraseless key, run: `ssh-keygen -t ed25519 -f id_gamocosm -N ''`.

 	You can use this key directly with `ssh -i id_gamocosm` (e.g. if you need to connect to a server directly).
-	The file `id_gamocosm` is ignored in Gamocosm's `.gitignore` so you don't have to worry about accidentally committing it.
+	The files `id_gamocosm` and `id_gamocosm.pub` are ignored in Gamocosm's `.gitignore`, so you don't have to worry about accidentally committing them.
-1. Create your environment file: `cp template.env gamocosm.env`.
+1. Create your environment file:
+	`cp template.env gamocosm.env`.
-1. Make your environment file only readable (and writable) by the file owner (you): `chown 600 gamocosm.env`
+1. Make your environment file only readable (and writable) by the file owner (you):
+	`chown 600 gamocosm.env`.
 1. Update the config in `gamocosm.env`.
 	See below for documentation.
+1. Load environment variables:
+	`source load_env.sh`.

-1. Load environment variables: `source load_env.sh`.
-You will also need to do this in every new shell you run ruby/rails in.
+	You will need to do this in every new shell you run ruby/rails in.
-1. Install `podman`: `sudo dnf install podman`.
-1. Create the database container: `podman create --name gamocosm-database --env "POSTGRES_USER=$DATABASE_USER" --env "POSTGRES_PASSWORD=$DATABASE_PASSWORD" --publish 127.0.0.1:5432:5432 docker.io/postgres:14.5`.
-1. Create the Redis container: `podman create --name gamocosm-redis --publish 127.0.0.1:6379:6379 docker.io/redis:7.0.4`.
-1. Start the containers: `podman start gamocosm-database gamocosm-redis`.
+1. Setup the database:
-1. Setup the database: `bundle exec rails db:setup`.
+	`bundle exec rails db:setup`.
-1. Start the server: `bundle exec rails s` (defaults to `localhost` in development; use `--binding 0.0.0.0` to listen on all interfaces).
+1. Start the server:
+	`bundle exec rails s` (defaults to `localhost` in development; use `--binding 0.0.0.0` to listen on all interfaces).
-1. Start the Sidekiq worker: `bundle exec sidekiq`.
+1. Start the Sidekiq worker:
+	`bundle exec sidekiq`.
-1. Optional: open the console: `bundle exec rails c`.
+1. (Optional) Open the console:
+	`bundle exec rails c`.

+_**Note**: most `bundle exec ...` commands will work without `bundle exec` (e.g. just `rails c` or `sidekiq`) - as long as you don't have other projects using `rbenv`, and the same version of Ruby (3.1.2), and the same gem(s), but different versions of those gems._

 ### Environment File
 - `DATABASE_HOST`:
-	May be an absolute path (for a Unix domain socket), or an IP/hostname (for a TCP connection) ([PostgreSQL docs][postgresql-docs-host])
+	May be an absolute path (for a Unix domain socket), or an IP/hostname (for a TCP connection) ([PostgreSQL docs][postgresql-docs-host]).
-	When using containers as described above, the default value of `localhost` corresponds to the `127.0.0.1` passed to `--publish`.
+	When using containers as described above, the default value of `localhost` in `template.env` corresponds to the `127.0.0.1` passed to `--publish` in `podman create`.
 - `DATABASE_PORT`:
 	Required even for Unix domain sockets.
 	The default should work provided you didn't change the PostgreSQL settings.
 - `DATABASE_USER`:
 	Hmmmm.
 - `DATABASE_PASSWORD`: